ianpogi5/cf-ddns/README.md

 }
 ```

-Running the scrip with config in default location:
+Running the script with config in the default location:

 ```shell
 cflare-ddns
 ```

-Running the scrip with config in non-default location:
+Running the script with config in non-default location:

 ```shell
 cflare-ddns -c /opt/somewhere/config.json